Virtual Resolutions for a Product of Projective Spaces: Geometric Applications

 \subsection{Deformation Theory}

 Using virtual resolutions, we generalize results about unobstructed deformations for arithmetically Cohen--Macaulay subschemes of codimension two, arithmetically Gorenstein subschemes of codimension three, and complete intersections.
-To accomplish this, we first extend Piene and Schlessinger's Comparison Theorem~\cite{piene-schlessinger} by relating the deformations of a closed subscheme $Y \subseteq \PP^{\bbn}$ with deformations of a corresponding graded module over the Cox ring.
+To accomplish this, we first observe that the Piene--Schlessinger Comparison Theorem~\cite{piene-schlessinger} applies more generally by relating the deformations of a closed subscheme $Y \subseteq \PP^{\bbn}$ with deformations of a corresponding graded module over the Cox ring.

 \begin{theorem}[Comparison Theorem] Let $Y \subset \PP^{\bbn}$ be a closed subscheme and let $I$ be a homogeneous $S$-ideal defining $Y$ scheme-theoretically and generated in degrees $\bbd_1, \bbd_2, \dotsc, \bbd_s$.
 If the natural map $(S/I)_{\bbd_i} \to H^0\bigl( Y,\cO_Y^{}(\bbd_i) \bigr)$ is an isomorphism for all $1 \leq i \leq s$, then the embedded deformation theory of $Y \subset \PP^{\bbn}$ is equivalent to the degree zero embedded deformation theory of $\variety(I) \subset \Spec(S)$. \end{theorem}